Jennifer Shiman had the dream career for so many creatives.

 Why?
 Because, while on the outside she seemed to have it all figured out, behind the scenes she was keeping on top of things only by working crazy hours, filling every available moment with more work.

-Workaholism will get you results up to a point, but it’s not sustainable.
+Workaholism will get you results up to a point, but it’s not sustainable work process.
 And it risks causing you hate what you used to love so much.

 After she had her daughter, Jennifer took a few years’ hiatus.
 What else could she do?
 Her success depended on her being able to work every waking hour.
 That wasn’t going to fly with a newborn.
 In any case, what’s the point of having children if you’re going to be working whenever they’re awake?